rsletta/dotfiles/README.md

 I noticed DJ had split his bashrc into smaller scripts, and dynamically load them from bashrc.d.
 That is a great way to prevent bashrc to grow infinitely.
 I'm on board with it. 😃

+### _.extrasrc_

+Contains system specific configuration, like NVM, FNM, etc. This file is not tracked, and needs to be maintained at system level.

+Exports:
+- BLOG_PATH=<path to rikosjett.com>
+- WRITING_PATH=<path to writing vault>

 ## References (in no particular order)

 - [Tmux plugin manager - tpm](https://github.com/tmux-plugins/tpm)